 In this course, we will be using Git as our revision control and source code management system.
 We will be using GitHub for centralized online repository hosting, and TravisCI for online continuous integration testing.
 These tools will enable us to adopt an agile hardware development methodology so your group can rapidly collaborate and iterate on the design, verification, and evaluation of the assignments.
-This tutorial covers how to: setup your GitHub account, use Git for basic incremental development, use GitHub to collaborate with your group, manage Git branches and GitHub pull requests, use TravisCI for continuous integration, and use the ECE 4750 lab admin script.
+This tutorial covers how to: setup your GitHub account, use Git for basic incremental development, use GitHub to collaborate with your group, manage Git branches and GitHub pull requests, and use TravisCI for continuous integration.
 This tutorial assumes that you have completed the Linux tutorial.

-To follow along with the tutorial, access the ECE computing resources and type the commands without the % character.
-In addition to working through the commands in the tutorial, you should also try the more open-ended tasks marked with the \bigstar symbol.
+To follow along with the tutorial, access the course computing resources and type the commands without the % character.
+In addition to working through the commands in the tutorial, you should also try the more open-ended tasks marked with the $\star$ symbol.

-Before you begin, make sure that you have sourced the ece4750-setup script or that you have added it to your .bashrc script, which will then source the script every time you login.
-Sourcing the setup script sets up Git configuration details required for this tutorial.
+Before you begin, make sure that you have sourced the setup-ece2400.sh script or that you have added it to your .bashrc script, which will then source the script every time you login.
+Sourcing the setup script sets up the environment required for this tutorial.